WebHare/platform/README.md

 WebHare is an open source product developed and maintained by [WebHare](https://www.webhare.com/).
 We offer commercial support and services for WebHare through various support and service contracts.
 See https://www.webhare.com/contact/.

-For self-support by the community please see the [WebHare developers google group](https://groups.google.com/a/webhare.dev/g/developers).
+For self-support by the community please see [WebHare discussions on GitHub](https://github.com/WebHare/platform/discussions).

-Issues can be reported through the [issue tracker](https://gitlab.com/groups/webhare/-/issues) on GitLab.
+Issues can be reported through the [issue tracker](https://github.com/WebHare/platform/issues) on GitHub.
 Please use the group above for general questions and discussions.